-CDDFRS has developed an Environmental Sustainability Plan with a longer-term aim of reaching net zero emissions of greenhouse gases by 2050.
+County Durham and Darlington Fire and Rescue Service has developed an Environmental Sustainability Plan with a longer-term aim of reaching net zero emissions of greenhouse gases by 2050.

 The plan provides an overview of the various areas of work required to achieve a sustainable environment for many years to come.
-Efforts will be focused in areas that offer the greatest potential return in terms of the overall environment, impact upon people and with consideration to cost to the public purse.
+Efforts will be focused in areas that offer the greatest potential return in terms of the overall environment, impact upon people and with consideration of cost to the public purse.

 The plan is built around nine key environmental sustainability workstreams which are linked to the delivery of the Service's Strategic Plan.
 The aim of these workstreams is to allow the Service to reduce its environmental impact at all levels of the organisation.

 The plan will be regularly reviewed to ensure we are making progress towards the Net Zero goal by 2050 and that it remains in alignment with the Strategic Plan.